 - Ramps heading to the upper deck were on the inside of the façade, as opposed to sticking out like a sore thumb on the outside like at most parks

-- The field was sunk below street level, allowing for a more majestic entrance. and for a lower the overall structure, making the park less intrusive in the neighborhood
+- The field was sunk below street level, allowing for a more majestic entrance.
+This lowered the overall structure, making the park less intrusive in the neighborhood.

 - They recognized and honored previous Baltimore teams and the heritage of baseball without being cartoonish about it; from the old-timey clock in center, to the foul pole brought over from old Memorial stadium, to the statues and Hall of Fame plaques of former Oriole greats, to the vintage look of the ads and signage, everything respected the past